 BROWSING GOATS ON THE RIO GRANDE TRAIL CORRIDOR

 The goats are coming back as a part of RFTA’s Integrated Weed Management Plan for the Rio Grande Trail corridor!
-RFTA hopes to have the goats arrive in the Roaring Fork Valley on or around August 13, 2018.
-We will have 2 separate herds of approximately 225 goats in each, or 450 total.
-We plan to start one group near Glenwood Springs and one near Emma and work to meet in the middle.
-We are planning to have the goats here for 35 days or so.
+RFTA hopes to have the goats arrive in the Roaring Fork Valley on or around August 16, 2019.
+We plan to start working the goats near Emma and will work down the valley from there.

-Please remember to keep dogs on leash at all times, while on the Rio Grande Trail.
+Please remember to keep dogs on a leash at all times, while on the Rio Grande Trail.

 - Do not touch the electric fencing as you will get shocked